Kitani Mohabbat Hai season 2: Plot

 Pampered, Aarohi Ahluwalia belongs to a large Punjabi family of police background though her father is a lawyer.
 Arjun Singhania, an orphan lives with his foster father Rudra, a renowned Don who trains him to be his henchman in the criminal underworld.

 Arjun kidnaps Aarohi under his father's orders, only for them to fall in love with each other while he keeps her captive, and also protects her from his own enemies in an encounter.
 However, her family soon finds her and Arjun's identity is disclosed.
 Feeling betrayed, Aarohi agrees to marry a silly NRI boy Cheeku.
 Arjun tries his best to get his criminal records cleared and win Aarohi's approval.
-After her grandfather grants him a clean chit, his sister - who is pregnant - goes to the Ahluwalia house to convince Aarohi, but is pushed off the stairs by her jealous best friend Gauri, who is also in love with Arjun.
+After her grandfather grants him a clean chit, his sister - who is pregnant - goes to the Ahluwalia house to convince Aarohi, but is pushed off the stairs by her jealous best friend Gauri, who is an ex-lover of Arjun and is now married to Aarohi's uncle.

 The Singhanias blame the Ahluwalias for their daughter's miscarriage, and in an act of revenge, Arjun marries Aarohi and leaves her in the pandal, only for her to walk into the Singhania house and live with him as his wife, welcomed only by his grandmother, who is good friends with Aarohi's grandparents.
 Gradually, they begin to fall in love again amidst their several fights.